 Meeting the net zero target requires two things.
 The first thing is to cut our greenhouse gas emissions and the second is to remove emissions from the atmosphere.
 The removal part is the hardest and sometimes more obscure aspect of reaching net zero.

 At the moment we have different ways to remove CO2 from the air.
 Trees capture carbon from the air naturally but to achieve our ambitious targets, we need man-made solutions.

 With the new carbon capture technologies, we can capture carbon dioxide and store it underground.
 But we don't know if this can work at the scale required to meet our targets.
 The world is counting on these innovations and that's a risky bet.

 Who's responsible for each molecule of greenhouse gas?

 As yet there is no universal policy for accounting for and attributing emissions.
-Today governmental net-zero pledges cover over two-third of the global economy.
+Today net-zero governmental pledges cover over two-thirds of the global economy.
 America and the EU are working towards a target of net zero by 2050.
 President Xi of China, the world’s largest emitter has pledged to achieve carbon neutrality before 2060.